supersaiyangodSS/FlameForge-API/README.md

 For information on installation, configuration, and initial setup of FlameForge API and Dashboard, please follow the instructions under the [Installation](#installation) section.

 ## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Forke the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m "add some AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a pull request.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.